-All beef chili with Ancho and Anaheim chile peppers, made in the pressure cooker is a delicious option for chili that's low-carb, gluten-free, South Beach Diet phase one, and can even be Paleo if you skip the optional cheese and sour cream toppings.
+All beef chili with Ancho and Anaheim chile peppers, made in the pressure cooker is a delicious option for chili that's low-carb, gluten-free, South Beach Diet phase one.
+And this can even be Paleo if you skip the optional cheese and sour cream toppings.
 Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 I'm always trying to eat more vegetables and skip the meat, but when a reader asked me on Facebook about a recipe for beef chili without beans, it seemed like a perfect dish to try in my new Cuisinart Electric Pressure Cooker.
 And I was impressed with how only 15 minutes at high pressure produced meat that was falling-apart tender, as if you had cooked it all day in the slow cooker.
 So here's another addition to the growing collection of Pressure Cooker Recipes on the site!